Skip to main content

 Step 11: Promote & Distribute Your Content

-Promote content according to planned marketing strategies:
+Promote content according to your plan:

 Step 12: Monitor & Analyze Performance